 Steadfast Plants, LLC develops new varieties of Heuchera sp. and related genera for commercial markets.
 Potential varieties are currently being trialed by nurseries and plant branding companies.
 As of 2019 we are selling some of our new varieties directly.

 The SteadfastTM Series

-We have developed several varieties over the years which are strong performers in our backyard breeding program (“backyard breeding” is a pejorative in the industry, but I can handle the truth).
-For various reasons, they are not suitable for commercialization.
-Generally speaking, such selections from our breeding program that have also endured a decade or more in my Iowa garden are eligible to be in our SteadfastTM Series of Heucheras.
+We have developed several varieties over the years which are strong performers in our backyard breeding program (“backyard breeding” is a pejorative in the industry, but I can handle the truth) but are not suitable for commercialization (e.g. they don’t distinguish themselves in a pot on a bench in a big box store on Mother’s Day).
+Generally speaking, such selections from our breeding program, that have also endured five years or more in my Iowa garden, are eligible to be in our SteadfastTM Series of Heucheras.
 Here are a few!

 SteadfastTM Series brand of Heuchera villosa ‘Cindy’

-This one is named after Cindy Haynes, an associate professor of Horticulture at Iowa State University (who, incidentally, I have been married to for 25 years).
+This one is named after Cindy Haynes, an associate professor of Horticulture at Iowa State University (who, incidentally, I have been married to for 27 years).
 She was, and is, my inspiration for getting into ornamental horticulture.
-I have heard it said that it is perilous to name a plant after a person (in case someone has unkind words about it), but I bet she can handle it.
+I have been told that it is perilous to name a plant after a person (in case someone has unkind words about it), but I bet she can handle it.

 History of ‘Cindy’